NotDarkn/ultradocs/docs/any/0-prelude/any-0-2.md

 </font>

 [Slam Store](/speedrun-tech.md#slam-store) in the red room hallway and slide diagonally around the cerberus statue, then [Slide Jump](/speedrun-tech.md#slide-jump) to the end of the second room<br/>
-As soon as the door at the end of the hallway opens, [ce boost](/speedrun-tech.md#ce-boost-core-eject-boost) backwards and hold slide until you land on top of the door<br/>
+As soon as the door at the end of the hallway opens, [CE Boost](/speedrun-tech.md#ce-boost-core-eject-boost) backwards and hold slide until you land on top of the door<br/>
 Let go of slide, jump, then [Flick UB](/speedrun-tech.md#flick-ub) <br/>
 Slam down to final arena and slide diagonally through the door <br/>
 Place the overheat saw aiming for the bottom third of the wall<br/>